apushkarev/Krpano-Markup-Language/README.md

 * Single-line comments(following // until the end of the line**(1)**);
 * XML tags.

-**1. Since comments are not supported niether in actions nor in event handlers they should be removed from source code before execution.**
+**1. Single line C-styled comments are not supported niether in actions nor in event handlers.
+They should be removed from source code before execution.**
+You can put XML-styled comments where it's possible by XML rules.

 **II.**	May Thunderstorm is user-defined color theme for ST3 based on [Seti Monokai dark color scheme](https://github.com/jesseweed/seti-ui) so it supports any other language.
 Syntax definition also works nicely with Twilight theme.
 Monokai extension in plans!